kaymen99/DecentralAirbnb/README.md

 ![Capture d’écran 2022-05-12 à 23 18 10](https://user-images.githubusercontent.com/83681204/168186740-54ce2a06-8c8d-4a85-89dc-4c205ef2d33c.png)

-* In the Dashboard page there is a button "Add rental", which redirect the user to the AddRental page where he can list a new rental by providing a set of metadata (property name, city, latitude, longitude, description, maximum number of guests, rent price per day in $), note that it's really important to give the exact property (latitude, longitude) as they are later user to shows the location on the Google map
+* In the Dashboard page there is a button "Add rental", which redirect the user to the AddRental page where he can list a new rental by providing a set of metadata (property name, city, latitude, longitude, description, maximum number of guests, rent price per day in $), note that it's really important to give the exact property (latitude, longitude) as they are later used to show the location on the Google map

 ![Capture d’écran 2022-05-12 à 23 15 13](https://user-images.githubusercontent.com/83681204/168187290-846d2123-3bb0-49fb-90b1-74a96fec1b88.png)